nxtcoder19/go-learning/README.md

 Generics eliminate the need for duplicating code for different types or using interface{} (which sacrifices type safety).

+EX: If we have one box, if int is there it will use int and if float is there it will take float.

 ```cgo
 package main